For Women’s History Month, meet one of the women powering the grid at Duke Energy

 Submitted by Duke Energy

-Editor’s note: This is part of a series for Women’s History Month about women at Duke Energy who power the grid and our clean energy transition.
-Throughout March, we’ll show you the plants that generate electricity and the crews who build power lines and substations and deliver electricity to your home.
+Editor’s note: This story is part of a series for Women’s History Month about women at Duke Energy who power the grid and our clean energy transition.
+Throughout March, we’ll show you the plants that generate electricity and the crews who build the power lines and substations that deliver it to your home.
 Click here to read the first story.

 Duke Energy (NYSE: DUK), a Fortune 150 company headquartered in Charlotte, N.C., is one of the largest energy holding companies in the U.S. It employs 30,000 people and has an electric generating capacity of 51,000 megawatts through its regulated utilities and 3,000 megawatts through its nonregulated Duke Energy Renewables unit.